ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/input_pdep.rst

 Examples
 ========

 Perhaps the best way to learn the input file syntax is by example.
-To that end, a number of example input files and their corresponding output have been given in the ``examples/cantherm/networks`` directory, which includes both an `acetyl+O2` and `n-butanol` example.
+To that end, a number of example input files and their corresponding output have been given in the ``examples/arkane/networks`` directory, which includes several examples.